Are you looking for some good light idioms? If so, you have come to the right place.

 - Use In A Sentence: I never could understand why so many people didn’t like Karen until one day I heard her bad mouthing all the people in the office.
 That day I began to see the light about her and her attitude.

-- Meaning: Another word for dusk or dawn.
+- Meaning: Another name for dusk, dawn or twighlight.

-- Use In A Sentence: Be sure to wear your reflective vest when riding your bike in candlelight.
-It can be very difficult for the drivers to see your bike.
+- Use In A Sentence: Be sure to wear your reflective vest when riding your bike during candlelight.
+It can be difficult for drivers to see riders during that time.

 11. Cast / Shed / Throw Light On Something